terminal42/rokka-io-api-platform-bridge/README.md

     ```

 2. Configure the [rokka.io Symfony Bundle as documented in their docs][4].
-3. Load the bundles in your kernel which is done automatically if you use Symfony Flex, otherwise use
+3. Load the bundle in your kernel which is done automatically if you use Symfony Flex, otherwise use

     ```php
     $bundles = [
         ...
-        new Rokka\RokkaClientBundle\RokkaClientBundle(),
         new Terminal42\RokkaApiPlatformBridge\RokkaApiPlatformBridgeBundle(),
     ];
     ```